-Paul acts for the local authority in this case concerning the access rights legislation under the Land Reform (Scotland) Act 2003 and a dispute over public access to part of an estate.
-The local authority succeeded before the Sheriff Appeal Court, and an appeal has been marked to the Inner House.
+Paul acted for the local authority in this case concerning the access rights legislation under the Land Reform (Scotland) Act 2003 and a dispute over public access to part of an estate.
+The local authority succeeded before the Sheriff Appeal Court and the Inner House.
+The case involved questions as to how a landowner's purpose in obstructing entity should be assessed when applying the Act.

-Higherdelta Ltd v Covea Insurance plc CSOH 84
+Higherdelta Ltd v Covea Insurance plc CSOH 84, Lloyd's Rep IR 650

 Paul was junior counsel for the pursuer in this action to enforce an insurance policy.
 The main issue related to alleged non-disclosure by the pursuer.
 The pursuer was successful at proof.